orbcode/orbuculum/README.md

 blog at http://shadetail.com/.

 *This program is in heavy development.
 Check back frequently for new versions with additional functionality.
-The current status (24th Nov) is that a small filewriter has been added to allow files to be written on the machine running the orbuculum session ... this delivers similar functionality to SemiHosting and much faster, but less reliable.
-I needed this to be able to do code profiling efficiently.
-Client side libraries can be found in the Support directory.*
+The current status (9th Jan) is that the fpga code is starting to stablise nicely, but only for 1 & 2 bit parallel operation...still more work to be done there.
+The apps appear quite stable though.*

 The code is in daily use now and small issues are patched as they are found.
 The parallel trace hardware using a iCE40HX-8K breakout board and the icestorm tools is stable and hardware is in development.